songweizhi/songweizhi.github.io/activities.md

 1. You may want to go through a list of tools/scripts I integrated into the BioSAK and TreeSAK pipelines
    + BioSAK:  A Swiss-Army-Knife for bioinformaticians ([link](https://github.com/songweizhi/BioSAK))
    + TreeSAK: A Swiss-Army-Knife for manipulating phylogenetic trees ([link](https://github.com/songweizhi/TreeSAK))
 1. Anything else you would like to have?
-Just shoot me an email!
+PLease just shoot me an email!